-The online Master of Arts in Mass Communication with a specialization in Audience Analytics includes 37 credit hours: 16 Audience Analytics core credits, 6 mass communication core credits, 12 elective credits plus three final credits in the capstone course.
+The online Master of Arts in Mass Communication with a specialization in Audience Analytics includes 37 credit hours: 16 Audience Analytics core credits, 6 mass communication core credits, 12 elective credits, plus three final credits in the capstone course.
 The program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.

 Students take two or three courses at a time while preparing for an exciting career in consumer and audience analytics; media, marketing, audience research; or consulting among the many in-demand areas that tap this skill set.

 Unique Learning Experience